• Skip to primary navigation

 Secondly, Chlorine at times is unable to mix well with different particles that arise from your body, disrupting the pool’s chemical balance.

 This causes more Chlorine to be used for the cleaning of the pool.
-You can play your part and be responsible for swimmers and maintain hygiene standards.
+You can play your part and be responsible for swimmers and maintaining hygiene standards.

 Hoping this article was helpful enough to guide you through the hazards.
 It will help you in following a proper swimming pool showering protocol.